Lumi-supercomputer/LUMI-AI-example/MLflow-visualization/mlflow_visualization.md

 # MLflow visualization

+> [!NOTE]
+> If you wish to run the included examples on LUMI, have a look at the [quickstart](../quickstart/quickstart.md) chapter for instructions on how to set up the required environment.

 [MLflow](https://www.mlflow.org/) is an open source tool for tracking experiments and models in machine learning projects.
 MLflow can be easily installed with `pip install mlflow`.
 Adapting your code to use MLflow requires minimal modification, and the results can be easily displayed using the web interface.

 ## Collecting logs